Medical Negligence Cases

 Following the HSIB investigation, the following recommendations were made to change the way medical practitioners handle similar cases:

 Our specialist medical negligence solicitors act around the treatment of people with autism.
-In one particular case a 26-year-old man died due to suffering a hypoglycaemic attack.
-He lived alone and he was unable to manage his diabetes and had suffered over 100 hypoglycaemic attacks but the mental health services did not communicate or liaise with the general medical services regarding his care.
+In one case, a 26-year-old man died from a hypoglycaemic attack.
+He lived alone and could not manage his diabetes, and had suffered over 100 hypoglycaemic attacks.
+Still, the mental health services did not communicate or liaise with the general medical services regarding his care.

-Caught between two different medical services their view was that he was capable of managing his own condition.
-In reality, this was not correct, his autism caused him to mismanage his diabetes, which sadly led to his early death.
+Caught between two different medical services, their view was that he could manage his own condition.
+In reality, this was incorrect; his autism caused him to mismanage his diabetes, sadly leading to his early death.

 Case 2: Failure to diagnose acute myocardial infarction

 In this medical negligence misdiagnosis case, Stephanie Prior was instructed to bring a fatal medical negligence claim against North Middlesex University Hospital NHS Trust on behalf of the dependents and the estate of her husband, the deceased.
-The claim was in respect of treatment received by the patient in July 2015.
+The claim was regarding treatment received by the patient in July 2015.

-A 42-year-old male and father of two young children attended North Middlesex Hospital A&E department in the early hours of the morning.
+A 42-year-old male and father of two young children attended North Middlesex Hospital A&E department in the early morning hours.
 He reported a four-day history of central chest pain radiating to the right side of his chest and right shoulder.
 IK had an ECG done which revealed sinus tachycardia and some abnormality.
-He was triaged and a further ECG was performed along with blood tests.
+He was triaged, and a further ECG was performed along with blood tests.

-He was seen by a registrar who diagnosed him with exacerbation of asthma.
+He was seen by a registrar who diagnosed him with an exacerbation of asthma.
 He was discharged home with antibiotics, steroids and an inhaler.
 He continued to experience shortness of breath when he returned home.
-Despite not being able to sleep, he insisted on going into work later that morning.
+Despite being unable to sleep, he insisted on going to work later that morning.
 He collapsed at work that afternoon and upon arrival, the paramedics confirmed his death.
 A post-mortem report stated the cause of death as

 1a.
 Acute myocardial infarction,